Storsteinnes: Location

 Storsteinnes is located at the southern end of the Sørkjosen, which is a branch of the main Balsfjorden.
-The European route E6 highway formerly passed through the central part of the village, but the highway now passes about 4 km southeast of the village center.
+The European route E6 highway formerly passed through the central part of the village, but the highway was rebuilt and moved.
+It now passes about 4 km southeast of the village center.
 The Sagelv river runs through the village and Josefvatnet lake is located 2.5 km to the northwest of the village.
 The village of Nordkjosbotn is about 14 km to the east of Storsteinnes.

 Economy

 Most of the economy of Storsteinnes involves municipal services, but agriculture is also important.
 Tine runs a dairy in Storsteinnes, which is one of Norway's largest producers of Brunost.
 They also produce a special kind of goat milk cheese called Balsfjordost.